oroinc/documentation/commerce/cloud/overview.rst

 * Security -- OroCloud has been `PCI-DSS certified <https://cloud.google.com/security/compliance/pci-dss/>`_ since December 2017 and is scheduled for yearly reassessment and renewal.
 This means that every resource that the OroCloud environment uses -- the servers, network, software, and configuration -- comply with the `PCI DSS Shared Responsibility GCP v31 <https://cloud.google.com/files/PCI_DSS_Shared_Responsibility_GCP_v31.pdf>`_.
 See `How GCP smoothed our path to PCI-DSS compliance <https://cloudplatform.googleblog.com/2018/04/Oro-How-GCP-smoothed-our-path-to-PCI-DSS-compliance.html>`_ for more details.
 * Reliability -- OroCloud is based on the highly reliable cloud platform and supports high-availability and fault-tolerant deployments out-of-the-box and comes with 24x7 technical support for P1 issues.

+.. note:: Download the `OroCloud Commitments to GDPR <https://oroinc.com/b2b-ecommerce/wp-content/uploads/sites/3/2018/06/OroCloud-commitments-to-the-GDPR.pdf>`_ document to find out about the standards and best practices adopted by Oro Inc to support :ref:`GDPR requirements <user-guide--consents>`.

 **What’s Next**

 This guide describes the following concepts and processes in detail: